Caterpillar Inc.: Postwar challenges

 Holt tractors had become well known during World War I. Military contracts formed the major part of the company's production.
 When the war ended, Holt's planned expansion to meet the military's needs was abruptly terminated.
 The heavy-duty tractors needed by the military were unsuitable for farmers.
 The company's situation worsened when artillery tractors were returned from Europe, depressing prices for new equipment and Holt's unsold inventory of military tractors.
 The company struggled with the transition from wartime boom to peacetime bust.
 To keep the company afloat, they borrowed heavily.

 C. L. Best Gas Tractor Company, formed by Clarence Leo Best in 1910, and Holt's primary competitor, had during the war received government support, enabling it to supply farmers with the smaller agricultural tractors they needed.
 As a result, Best had gained a considerable market advantage over Holt by war's end.
-Best also assumed considerable debt to allow it to continue expansion, especially production of its new Best Model 60 "Tracklayer".
+Best also assumed considerable debt to allow it to continue expansion, especially the production of its new Best Model 60 "Tracklayer".

 Both companies were adversely impacted by the transition from a wartime to a peacetime economy, which contributed to a nationwide depression, further inhibiting sales.
 On December 5, 1920, 71-year-old Benjamin Holt died after a month-long illness.